Bridging Prediction and Attribution: Identifying Forward and Backward Causal Influence Ranges Using Assimilative Causal Inference: CIRs for Probing Complex Dynamical Systems

-These analyses reveal distinct causal patterns for each event.
+These analyses reveal distinct causal patterns for each significant event.
 The near-tip instability ($t\in[40,50]$) is jointly initiated by bifurcation and noise mechanisms, with comparable pre-excursion ACI values for both relationships.
 During the instability itself, the ACI metric of $\gamma\rightarrow y|x$ drops to near zero while that of $y\rightarrow x|\gamma$ maintains multiple local maxima, indicating resolution primarily through $y$'s bifurcation-parameter behavior.
-The first tip ($t\in[76,82]$) is predominantly noise-induced with bifurcation contributions, as both ACI metrics peak beforehand, though $y$ dominates the transition dynamics.
-Post-stabilization, $\gamma\rightarrow y|x$ regains significance with long CIRs, consistent with $\gamma<0$ maintaining the negative attracting state of $x$.
-The second, faster tip ($t\in[97.5,100]$) is primarily bifurcation-driven, evidenced by the brief $\gamma\rightarrow y|x$ peak and short CIRs, while $y$'s rapid variability triggers the transition following $\gamma>0$, with subsequent sign change of $\gamma$ enabling positive-state stabilization for $x$.
+The first tip ($t\in[76,82]$) is predominantly noise-induced with bifurcation contributions, as both ACI metrics peak beforehand, though $y$ dominates the transition dynamics until $\gamma$ changes sign and becomes strongly negative so as to maintain the negative stable state of $x\approx -2$; post-stabilization, $\gamma\rightarrow y|x$ regains significance with strong ACI local maxima and long CIRs around $t\in[80,82]$, consistent with $\gamma<0$.
+The second (return) tip ($t\in[97.5,100]$), happening at a much faster timescale, is primarily bifurcation-initiated, reflecting the most significant ACI metric local maxima for $y\rightarrow x|\gamma$ then, followed closely after by significant ACI and CIR values for $\gamma\rightarrow y|x$ when $\gamma$ starts to increase and become positive, showcasing how the noise-induced $\gamma$-feedback aids in the transition to the positive stable state of $x\approx 1.5$ and subsequent maintenance through internal variability processes.

-Figures \ref{fig:climate_tip_fig_4} and \ref{fig:climate_tip_fig_5} present the case with $\varepsilon=0.1$.
+Figures~\ref{fig:climate_tip_fig_4} and~\ref{fig:climate_tip_fig_5} present the ACI and CIR analyses for $\varepsilon=0.1$.
 In this regime, $x$ exhibits regular oscillations when $\gamma>0$ but becomes more irregular and unstable when $\gamma<0$.
 Correspondingly, $y$ behaves similarly but with a slight delay due to the reduced timescale separation.
 Notably, $x$ and $y$ become positively correlated for $\gamma>0$ but anti-correlated for $\gamma<0$, as dictated by the dynamics in \eqref{eq:climate_model1}--\eqref{eq:climate_model2}.